With savings rates significantly higher than they have been for years, many people face the risk of paying interest on their savings.

-A Cash ISA lets you earn tax-free interest on savings of up to £20,000 per tax year.
+A good way to avoid this is through a Cash ISA, which lets you earn tax-free interest on savings of up to £20,000 per tax year.

 If you choose an ethical Cash ISA, your provider will not be lending your money out to businesses or industries that harm the environment.
 Some go even further by only lending it to those that have a positive impact on the world.

-While interest rates are getting better, you’re unlikely to find a cash savings rate that won’t later be eroded by inflation.
+While interest rates are better than before, you’re unlikely to find a cash savings rate that won’t later be eroded by inflation.
 But at least your returns will remain steady rather than rising and falling in value like stock market investments.
 Just bear in mind that if you don’t need your cash for at least five years, you are more likely (though no guaranteed) to make higher returns by investing.

 Cash ISAs also offer deposit protection from the Financial Services Compensation Scheme.